F-35 Lightning II

 C/C++/ActiveX.
-The glyph cache increases text rendering speed in OpenGL
+The glyph cache increases text rendering speed in

-was available only in X Windows.
+Previously, it was available only in X Windows.

 The run-time size of fixed-scale top-level viewports is now set to be the same as their size in the Graphics Builder at design time, unless the size is explicitly set by a program.
 For resizable viewports, the default run-time size depends on the size of the screen they are displayed in.

 The -p option was added to the gconvert file conversion utility.
 The option may be used to specify a file name pattern for the recursive and multiple files modes.
 The pattern supports the * and ? wild cards.
 Only the files with names matching the specified pattern will be processed.

 A new GLG Graphics Builder